-Pursuant to the requirements of Section 17 of the Code and Section 141 of the Corporation Code, this report is signed on behalf of the issuer by the undersigned thereunto duly authorized, in the City of MAX 1 6 2022.
+Pursuant to the requirements of Section 17 of the Code and Section 141 of the Corporation Code, this report is signed on behalf of the issuer by the undersigned thereunto duly authorized, in the City of MAKATI CITY on MAY 16 2022.

-Chairman, President and Chief Executive Officer
+Miguel Angel A. Camahort Chairman, President and Chief Executive Officer

-SUBSCRIBED AND SWORN to before me this day of 2022, affiants exhibiting to me their respective competent evidence of identities, as follows:
+SUBSCRIBED AND SWORN to before me this \\\\\ day of \\\\\\ 2022, affiants exhibiting to me their respective competent evidence of identities, as follows: